milvus-io/milvus-docs/site/en/userGuide/bulk_load.md

 # Insert Entities from Files

 Milvus 2.2 now supports inserting a batch of entities from a file.
-Compared to the `insert()` method, this new feature significantly reduces network transmission across the Milvus client, proxy, Pulsar, and data nodes.
-You can now import large amounts of entities in a file into a collection with just one line of code.
+Compared to the `insert()` method, this feature reduces network transmission across the Milvus client, proxy, Pulsar, and data nodes.
+You can now import a batch of entities in a file into a collection with just one line of code.

 This topic describes how to insert multiple entities in a batch from a JSON file.

 ## Prepare a JSON file

-Organize your data to insert in a row-based JSON file first.
+Organize the data you want to insert in a row-based JSON file.
 You can name the file as you wish, but the root key in the file must be "rows".

 In the file, each entity corresponds to a dictionary.
 The key of the dictionary is the primary field, and the value of the dictionary contains the rest fields.
 The entities in the file must match the collection schema.